-Inline Frames (<iFrame> tags) provide a way for websites to display interactive content from other pages inside the current page.
-These frames can load content from other pages on your own site, or from other sites entirely, for instance to show ads or third-party buttons.
+Inline frames (<iframe> tags) provide a way for websites to display interactive content from other pages inside the current page.
+These iframes can load content from other pages on your own site or from other sites entirely (for example, to show ads or third-party buttons).

-Optimizely allows site owners to modify certain aspects of the iFrame on the page, within the Optimizely Editor.
-This method treats the iFrame as an element on the page.
-Alternatively, if you wish to Edit or create Click Goals on elements within the iFrame, and you control the page that's referenced, you can run an Experiment on that referenced page.
+Optimizely allows site owners to modify certain aspects of the iframe on the page, within the Optimizely Editor.
+This method treats the iframe as an element on the page.
+If you want to edit or create click events or goals on elements within the iframe instead, and you control the page that's referenced, you can run an experiment on the referenced page.

-Please note that due to technical and security considerations on cross-frame communication, Optimizely actions are only supported on the iFrame element itself and not the elements of the page within the iFrame, if you don't control that page.
-Due to the way that ads are served within iFrames, Optimizely does not support modifications to frames that display ads.
+Due to technical and security considerations for cross-frame communications, Optimizely actions are only supported on the iframe element itself, not the elements of the page within the iframe, if you don't control the page.
+Due to the way that ads are served within iframes, Optimizely does not support modifications to iframes that display ads.

-To alter an iFrame element within a variation, click the element in the Visual Editor.
-Once it is selected, a menu will appear that shows the actions you can take.
+To alter an iframe element within a variation, click the element in the Visual Editor.
+When the element is selected, a menu will appear that shows the actions you can take.

-In addition, the following generic actions are supported:
+In addition, we support the following generic actions:

 For more information on these actions, see the Visual Editor article.